Early Action vs. Regular Decision: Pros and Cons

 Not sure whether to apply to college Early Action or Regular Decision?
 A high school senior offers the pros and cons of both admission options.

-As senior year of high school approaches, students may begin to wonder what type of application they should submit when applying for colleges.
+As your senior year of high school approaches, you may begin to wonder what type of application you should submit when applying for colleges.
 What?
 You didn’t know there was more than one way to apply to college?
 Options vary from Regular Decision to Early Action to Early Decision.
 What’s the difference, and why does it matter?
 All options aren’t going to be perfect for you, so here’s what I have come to know about these options.
-Hopefully, this will help you discover which options is best for you and make your college admission planning a little bit easier!
+Hopefully, this will help you discover which options are best for you and make your college admission planning a little bit easier!

 Regular Decision pros